ogoodman/icegrid-starter/README.md

     sudo salt-key -A

-allows them all to connect.
+allows them to connect.
 To check the connection, do:

     sudo salt '*' test.ping